ammarhakim/ammar-simjournal/je/je1/je1-periodic-poisson.rst

 Test Problem 1
 --------------

 The domain is selected to be a square with :math:`L_x=L_y=2`.
-Second-order finite-differences are used to verify that the solution satisfies the Poisson equation.

-The first problem is for a Gaussian source term of the form
+The source is an isotropic Gaussian source of the form

 .. math::